hupili/python-for-data-and-media-communication-gitbook/notes-week-05.md

 Checkout the [imdb.com example](https://github.com/hupili/python-for-data-and-media-communication/blob/a4922340f55c4565fff19979f77862605ac19f22/scraper-examples/imdb.com.ipynb)

 ## [O] Crawler

+### Workflow of a search engine like Google

+A search engine mainly works in following way:

+1. Crawl web pages from the Internet
+2. Store those web pages in a distributed cluster
+3. Build reverse index, which is essentially a mapping from the term (keyword) to web pages
+4. Analyse the user query and use terms to recall candidate pages
+5. Rank the candidate pages according to their relevance, using many features including term level, page level and user level ones.

+### Crawler is more than scraper

 A crawler is essentially a super module of scraper.
 When talking about "scraper", we mainly focus on retrieving and parsing a single document, be it an HTML, PDF, or image.
 Most of the time, we deal with HTML documents. "crawler" can follow the hyperlinks in a document, scrape documents pointed by those hyperlinks, and find new hyperlinks -- thus crawling.